Donders-Institute/bidscoin/docs/workflow.rst

     usage: bidseditor [-h] [-b BIDSMAP] [-t TEMPLATE] [-n SUBPREFIX] [-m SESPREFIX] bidsfolder

-    This tool launches a graphical user interface for editing the bidsmap that is produced by the bidsmapper.
-You can edit the BIDS data types and entities until all data-samples have a meaningful and nicely readable BIDS output name.
+    This application launches a graphical user interface for editing the bidsmap that is produced by the bidsmapper.
+You can edit the BIDS data types and entities until all run-items have a meaningful and nicely readable BIDS output name.
 The (saved) bidsmap.yaml output file will be used by the bidscoiner to do the conversion conversion of the source data to BIDS.